mrfresh382/PSQL-DB-Python-Script/Readme-Markdown.md

 ```
 psql news
 ```
 7. b.
-To quit back to Vagrant:
+(Optional)To quit back to Vagrant:
 ```
 \q
 ```